ibm-cloud-docs/security-hub/what-is.md

 ## Understanding responsibilities
 {: #responsibilities}

 As explained in the previous video, cloud security responsibilities are highly dependent upon the type of cloud computing model that you're working with.
-See the following table to learn more.
+Check out the following table to learn more about the various types.

 | Computing model | Description |
 |------|-------------------------------------------------|